Recruitment

 • Profile Image - Uploaded in Step 1 and displayed as the hero image in the seeker drawer.

-• Date of Birth - The system auto-calculates the candidate's age.
+• Date of Birth - Belvak calculates the candidate's age from this date.

 • Position Applied For - The role or job title the candidate is being considered for.